WHAT ORDER SHOULD THE COURSES BE TAKEN IN?

 HOW MANY STUDENTS WILL BE IN A CLASS?

-With the exception of Traditional Dances of Europe, classes have a minimum of two students and a maximum of ten students, though exceptions may be made.
+Classes have a minimum of two students and a maximum of ten students, though exceptions may be made.

 HOW ARE STUDENTS ASSESSED?

-The tutor recognizes that traditional letter grades must be offered for transcripts.
+For students taking the writing tutorial portion of a course, the tutor recognizes that traditional letter grades must be offered for transcripts.
 However, perfect grades are never to be seen as the goal of the course: the goal is student understanding of the subject and hopefully a lasting interest in or appreciation of it.
 Marks/grades are used as a form of accountability to ensure that students complete assignments and to encourage students to do their best work within their circumstances (other schoolwork, family responsibilities, and work and church commitments).
 The tutor does not inflate grades: students who do not do work at the highest level will not earn the highest grades.
 There are multiple reasons why students work at different levels; students may lack ability, time, or interest to do work at the highest level.
 Ultimately, homeschool parents report grades.

 All marks will be reported to students and parents.
 Most diligent students should be able to consistently earn a mark of CL.
 Only a few students are careful and thoughtful enough to earn the highest marks.
 If you think the mark you earned is unfair, you as the student are responsible for demonstrating to the tutor why your work itself merits a higher mark.